ansible-collections/ibm_zos_ims/_sources/modules/ims_acb_gen.rst.txt

   Changes in PSBs might also require modifications to the affected application programs.
 For example, if a DBD has a segment name changed, all PSBs which are sensitive to that segment must have their SENSEG statements changed.

   | **required**: True
   | **type**: list

-psb_name
-  The name of the PS**s**.
-Specifies that blocks are built or deleted for all PSBs that are named on this control statement.

-  This field requires "ALL" or a list of psb names to be specified.

-  | **required**: False
-  | **type**: list

-reslib
-  Points to an authorized library that contains the IMS SVC modules.
-For IMS batch, SDFSRESL and any data set that is concatenated to it in the reslib field must be authorized through the Authorized Program Facility (APF).
+dbd_lib
+  The ACB Maintenance utility receives input from the IMS DBDLIB data set.

+  The ACB Maintenance utility does not change the DBD(s) in DBDLIB.
+If changes are made in PSBs or DBDs that require changes in the associated DBD, make these changes before running the module.

-  | **required**: False
+  | **required**: True
   | **type**: list

 steplib
   Points to the IMS SDFSRESL data set, which contains the IMS nucleus and required IMS modules.
 If STEPLIB is unauthorized by having unauthorized libraries that are concatenated to SDFSRESL, you must specify the *reslib* parameter.